xiongsida/toronto-fitness-club/PF/README.md

-**Procedures to Run Our Project: **
+**Procedures to Run Our Project**:

 1. Pull the repository from github.

-2. Run the startup.sh to initiate the project.
+2. Run the startup.sh under PF folder to initiate the project.
 It will create vitual environment and install all needed python packages for backend project; and install all nodes modules for frontend project.

 3. Run the run.sh to run the project.
 The backend project will run at your localhost port 8000 and frontend project will run at port 3000.